Sarahfahad09/Business-Analysis-Nanodegree-1/Hand out .md

 - **Statistic //  Sql  // Tableau**

-## SQL
+## SQL database.

-When you are working with large amounts of data in multiple spreadsheets, this is an indication that it might be time to move your data to a SQL database.
-SQL stands for Structured Query Language, and it is fast at performing many of the tasks of Excel.
+When you are working with large amounts of data in multiple spreadsheets, this is an indication that it might be time to move your data to a SQL database. **SQL** stands for **Structured Query Language,** and it is fast at performing many of the tasks of Excel.
 However, SQL can work across more than one spreadsheet at a time.
 Most companies rely heavily on databases to store and organize their data.
 Being comfortable writing SQL queries to access and analyze data from a database is an essential skill for analysts.
 According to an analytics manager at Apple, when it comes to technical skills, "SQL skills trump all."